JohnMadrid/AdvancedUnityProject/README.md

 <ul>
   <li>Main Menu.</li>
   <li>Pause and Resume menu.</li>
-  <li>Game Board: There are 5 icons on the top right side of the screen which are updated at runtime when the player collects or activates a game help. </li>
+  <li>Game Board: There are 5 icons on the top right side of the screen which are updated at runtime and displays the resources that the player has available. </li>

 <li> Player.</li>
 <li> Enemy.</li>